Why am I such a people-pleaser in my relationship?

 Well done!

-And yet afterwards, you feel flooded with guilt.
+And yet afterward, you feel flooded with second-guessing and guilt.

 It lingers on your mind, and you replay the conversation.